facontidavide/cloudini/README.md

 The encoder applies a quantization using a resolution provided by the user.

-Typical LiDARs have an accuracy/noise in the order of +/- 2 cm.
+Typical LiDARs have an accuracy/noise in the order of +/- 1 cm.
 Therefore, using a resolution of **1 mm** (+/- 0.5 mm max quantization error) is usually a very conservative option.

-But, if you are **really** paranoid, and decide to use a resolution of **100 microns**, you still achieve excellent compression ratios!

 It should also be noted that this two-step compression strategy has a negative overhead, i.e. it is actually **faster** than using LZ4 or ZSTD alone.